ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - change_special_card: Change the card of a special.
 (R) (A)

+- change_special_phrase: Change the catch phrase of a special.
+(R)

 - create_special: Create a special.
 (R) (A)

+- special_count_list: Makes a list of all specials along with counting how much of those specials exist.

 - top_10_users_specials: Sends the top 10 users with the most specials.